OptimalBits/fowl/README.md

 ## About  the _id property

-As in MongoDB, we generate a unique *_id* property for all the created documents.
+As in MongoDB, we generate a unique *_id* property as a primary key for all the created documents.

-This property can be overrided by providing it explicitly in the document object.
+This property can be overrided if required by providing it explicitly in the document object.

-It is also possible not using _id at all by just using the put method directly and never calling create.
+It is also possible skip the use of the *_id* property by just using the put method directly and never calling create.

 ## Methods